acdreyer/dvia-2019/2.mapping-quantities/process/README.md

 The final visualization combines the
 [Johnsons Archive](http://www.johnstonsarchive.net/nuclear/tests/index.html)
-dataset for all nuclear tests, as well as the UN [UNSCEAR radiation data](https://www.unscear.org/unscear/en/publications.html) in a visual that combines line charts, bar charts, small multiples and bubbles.
+dataset for all nuclear tests, as well as the
+[UNSCEAR radiation data](https://www.unscear.org/unscear/en/publications.html)
+in a visual that combines line charts, bar charts, small multiples and bubbles.